robertzhai/python/README.md

 python
 ======

-python projects  for web  and   spider and OCR
+python projects  for web  , h5,   spider,   framework and and OCR